iamfitz7/Cybersecurity_Portfolio/Week16_Incident_Response_Investigations/README.md

 The investigation moved from identifying tool names to understanding how the tools were used together.

-The key question became:

-> What did each tool do in the sequence?

 ---

-### 5️⃣ Elastic LSASS Memory Dump Alert Validation
+### 4️⃣ Elastic LSASS Memory Dump Alert Validation

 Elastic generated an alert showing: